peerke88/control-node/README.md

 - added profiling tags into the MPxDrawOverride functions

 - in the comp folder the latest compiled version of the plugin can be found for maya 2022

+- prepareForDraw elements have been moved over to compute

 ## quick test python script: